 Born in Hampton, Virginia, and raised in Philadelphia, Princess always had dreams of being a hair stylist.
 At age four, her daycare class went on a field trip to a high-end salon, and the moment she walked through the doors she knew what she was destined to be.
 After high school, and in a bit of a shift, she enrolled in college majoring in Mass Communications aspiring to be on television or radio.
 She soon realized her heart wasn’t in it.
 She did, however, find out her soul was in the beauty industry.

 She enrolled in cosmetology school, and it was during this time that she stumbled up Hush Salon for a one-day field experience, as part of her studies.
-Immediately after graduating, Princess began working part time until a full time position became available.
-She hasn’t looked back since and is currently in training to become a full time stylist.
+Immediately after graduating, Princess began working with us an assistant stylist in training.
+After two and half years of apprenticeship she progressed to a full time stylist, and hasn’t looked back since

 When she’s not at the salon she’s in front of the mirror taking selfies, or making peanut butter and jelly sandwiches for her son Shannon.
 She’s a huge fan of Rihanna, but also likes the silky smooth voice of Anita Baker.

 Assistant stylist in training.